Azure/iotedge/doc/troubleshoot-checks.md

 The troubleshooting tool is focused on

-* Surfacing potential problems that prevent the edge device from connecting to the cloud.
+* Surfacing potential problems that prevent the edge device from connecting to the cloud/upstream.

 * Surfacing potential configuration deviations from recommended production best-practices.